Non-Gaussian Geostatistical Modeling using (skew) t Processes: Introduction

 We then focus on processes with asymmetric marginal distributions and heavy tails.
 We first review the skew Gaussian process proposed in \cite{Zhang:El-Shaarawi:2010}.
 For this process we provide an explicit expression of the finite dimensional distribution generalizing previous results in \cite{ALEGRIA2017}.
 We then propose a process with marginal distribution of the skew-$t$ type \citep{Azzalin:Capitanio:2014} obtained through scale mixing of a skew-Gaussian with an inverse square root process with Gamma marginals.

 Our proposals for the $t$ and skew-$t$ processes have two main features.
 First, they allow removal of any problem of identifiability \citep{genton:Zhang:2012}, and as a consequence, all the parameters can be estimated using one realization of the process.
-Second, the $t$ and skew-$t$ processes inherit the geometrical properties of the underlying Gaussian process.
-This implies that the mean square continuity and differentiability of the $t$ and skew-$t$ processes can be modeled using suitable parametric correlation models.
-From this point of view, two flexible correlation models are the Mat{\'e}rn model \citep{Matern:1960} and the Generalized Wendland model \citep{Gneiting:2002b,Bevilacqua_et_al:2018}.
+Second, the $t$ and skew-$t$ processes inherit some of the geometrical properties of the underlying Gaussian process.
+This implies that the mean-square continuity and differentiability of the $t$ and skew-$t$ processes can be modeled using suitable parametric correlation models as the Mat{\'e}rn model \citep{Matern:1960} or the Generalized Wendland model \citep{Gneiting:2002b,Bevilacqua_et_al:2018}.

 For the $t$ process estimation we propose the method of weighted pairwise likelihood \citep{Lindsay:1988,Varin:Reid:Firth:2011,Bevilacqua:Gaetan:2015} exploiting the bivariate distribution given in Theorem \ref{theo3}.
-In an extensive simulation study we investigate the performance of the weighted pairwise likelihood ($wpl$) method under different scenarios (temporal, spatial, and spatiotemporal) including when the degrees of freedom are supposed to be unknown.
-Moreover, we compare the performance of the optimal linear predictor of the $t$ process with the optimal predictor of the Gaussian process.
+In an extensive simulation study we investigate the performance of the weighted pairwise likelihood ($wpl$) method under different scenarios including when the degrees of freedom are supposed to be unknown.
+We also study the performance of the $wpl$ estimation by assuming a Gaussian process in the estimation step with correlation function equal to the correlation function of the $t$ process.
+It turns out that the Gaussian misspecified $wpl$ (see \cite{cppp} with the references therein) leads to a less efficient estimator, as expected.
+However, the method has some computational benefits.

+Additionally, we compare the performance of the optimal linear predictor of the $t$ process with the optimal predictor of the Gaussian process.
 Finally we apply the proposed methodology by analyzing a real data set of maximum temperature in Australia where, in this case, we consider a $t$ process defined on a portion of the sphere (used as an approximation of the planet Earth) and use a correlation model depending on the great-circle distance \citep{gneiting2013}.

-The methodology considered in this paper is implemented in an upcoming version of the R package \texttt{GeoModels} \citep{Bevilacqua:2018aa}.
-In particular, the $wpl$ estimation method has been implemented using the Open Computing Language (OpenCL) in order to reduce the computational costs associated with the Appell function evaluation.